 Rev. DC Sills is an Ordained Disciples of Christ Minister who lives in Alexandria, LA.
 She identifies as a Child of God who happens to be a singer-songwriter, worship leader, pastor, lesbian, daughter, wife, friend, sister, and an occasional accidental activist.
 She received her Masters of Divinity from Iliff School for Theology in Denver, CO.
 DC is passionate about providing worship experiences where everyone is welcome and made to feel worthy and loved, just as they are.

 Rev. Dr. Nearline Anderson

 Rev. Dr. Nearline Anderson is a Board Certified Pastoral Counselor and Ordained Disciples of Christ Minister.
-She is currently a member of Indianola CC, where she has served as Assistant Minister, Bible Teacher, and Youth Minister.
+She is currently a member of Indianola CC, where she has served as Associate Minister, Bible Teacher, and Youth Minister.
 She received her Doctor of Ministry from Andersonville Theological Seminary.
 With the heart to help others, Nearline participates in community outreach with children through local mission efforts.